tytydraco/yessleep/out/A_bitter_taste.md

 “Are you alright, honey?” she asks.

 “H-honey?
 I’m your honey?”
 I say, inching toward the edge of the bed.
-My foot touched the floor, and I flinch—it’s stone.
+My foot touches the floor, and I flinch—it’s stone.
 Cold stone.

 I finally look around.
 The room has cobblestone walls, floors, and ceiling.
 Light comes from a tall, barred window.
 The whole place feels like a castle.